 "If it's meant to be, it's meant to be.
 If not, it's not.
 There are some things you can't do anything about."

 Rui was fairly easy to make.
 I utilized a pair of pants from a previous cosplay and made the shirt.
-The shirt proved to be slightly cumbersome to make though due to the fabric not wanting to dye to a proper light blue, so I ended up doing several dying attempts until I got the right shade.
-Meanwhile, I went to get a haircut (as my hair color matches Oguri’s version of him) that I thought was a good blend of the style portrayed in the manga, anime, and Shun Oguri’s representation of him in the J-drama.
+The shirt proved to be slightly cumbersome.
+This was a result of the fabric not wanting to dye to a proper light blue.
+So I ended up doing several dying attempts until I got the right shade.
+Meanwhile, I went to get a haircut (as my hair color matches Oguri’s version of him).
+I ended up choosing a style that I thought was a good blend of the style portrayed in the manga, anime, and Shun Oguri’s representation of him in the J-drama.
 The violin was a loan from a friend of the family’s.
-Ultimately, I was really happy with the result as I thought it matched well with the original art’s design and color palette.
+Ultimately, I was really happy with the result.
+I thought it matched well with the original art’s design and color palette.

 "It's no use crying over what you've already said.
 Why are you being so faint-hearted now?
 Regardless of how you feel, as long as he loves you, this is a problem you'll come up against.
 Go at it head on.
 I'll lend you my support."

-Ultimately, it was because Rui had Asperger’s that I decided to cosplay as him (that and my hair color practically matches Shun Oguri’s color from the drama).
+Ultimately, it was because Rui had Asperger’s that I decided to cosplay as him.
+(That and my hair color practically matches Shun Oguri’s color from the drama.)
 There’s just so little representation of it in pop culture and yet it’s so common in society.
 It was so heart warming to me to see an author not only acknowledge this is a challenge that people face, but also incorporate it in a way that showed that we are just as capable of communicating and understanding people with these challenges and it’s just as much as our job as it is theirs to try to understand one another.
-Thus this cosplay was my little way of saying thank you to Kamio-sensei for introducing us with such a wonderful character in such a wonderful story.
+Thus this cosplay was my little way of saying thank you to Kamio-sensei.
+Thank you for introducing us with such a wonderful character in such a wonderful story.